Skip to content

 2. Give Appropriate Access To Technology Services

-Anytime there’s a remote team member, technology is a big deal.
+The technology stack you’re using is significant, especially when remote employees are involved.
 If the tech isn’t seamless, it’s going to be much harder than it needs to be.

 • A company email address with a signature that indicates their position in the company